-What Is The 11+?
+What Is The 11 Plus Exam?

 Verbal reasoning: These questions are about solving problems and following sequences with words and text.
-Verbal reasoning tests your child’s ability to think constructively and assesses their use of vocabulary and grammar, and their understanding of the relationship between words..
+Verbal reasoning tests your child’s ability to think constructively and assesses their use of vocabulary and grammar and their understanding of the relationship between words.

-- Non-verbal reasoning: This paper is an abstract reasoning test, where your child will answer questions about various patterns and shapes, such as identifying which figure does not belong or which figure comes next in a sequence.
+Non-verbal reasoning: This paper is an abstract reasoning test, where your child will answer questions about various patterns and shapes, such as identifying which figure does not belong or which figure comes next in a sequence.
 Non-verbal reasoning assesses your child’s ability to think logically and critically.

-Maths: Your child will be tested on mental maths, maths concepts and skills and problems that have to be solved in multiple stages.
+Maths: Your child will be tested on mental maths, maths concepts and skills, and problems that have to be solved in multiple stages.

 English: The English paper tests your child’s creative writing skills and normally includes planning out and writing a piece of work.

-What’s The Difference Between CEM and GL exams?
+What’s The Difference Between CEM And GL Exams?

-GL exams are split by subject (English, maths, verbal reasoning and non-verbal reasoning).
-Questions are chosen from GL question banks, so regular practice helps to familiarise children with question types they will see.
+GL exams are split by subject (English, maths, verbal reasoning, and non-verbal reasoning).
+Questions are chosen from GL question banks, so regular practice helps to familiarise children with the question types they will see.
 GL exams can also cover any of 21 different verbal reasoning skills, much more than seen in CEM examinations.
 However, CEM examinations require a much broader range of vocabulary.

 CEM exam papers do not separate subjects by paper.
 Commonly one paper tests English and verbal reasoning skills, whilst the other tests maths and non-verbal reasoning skills.
-Questions can be either standard, or more commonly, multiple choice, with answers being written in a separate answer book.
+Questions can be either standard or more commonly, multiple choice, with answers being written in a separate answer book.
 CEM exams also align much more closely to KS2 National Curriculum content than GL Assessment exams do.

 The 11+ isn’t a compulsory test and it’s completely up to you to decide if you want your child to apply to a grammar/private school.
-If you’re unsure about what the registration process is like in your area, check your local councils website.
+If you’re unsure about what the registration process is like in your area, check your local council's website.

 When Do I Prepare My Child For The 11+?

 Hiring a private tutor is a great way to help introduce some of the exam techniques separately to their general school work.
-Tutors can also help prepare students for working under timed conditions.
+Tutors can also help prepare students for working under timed conditions and getting to grips with some of the trickier types of question formats.
 Having this extra support means you know your child is getting all the right information as well as the extra help they need.
-For more information regarding our tutoring programmes, click here.
+For more information regarding our 11+ tutoring programmes, click here.

 What Happens After The Exam?